 4. Use a cone of paper to transfer the confetti into your dyed eggs.

 5. Lastly, using a small piece of tissue paper and glue, cover the larger hole and let dry.

-6. Then TADA!
+6. Voila!
 A completed eco-friendly confetti egg!
 Have a happy Easter!